‘We have a lot of superheroes’: Despite losing four starters, coach Mike Hopkins likes UW’s chances

 Hopkins is toying with the idea of expanding the rotation from eight players to 10.

-The Huskies are trying to find minutes for a loaded front line that includes Stewart, McDaniels, Sam Timmins, Nate Roberts and Bryan Penn-Johnson.
+The Huskies are trying to find minutes for a loaded front line that includes Stewart, McDaniels, Hameir Wright, Sam Timmins, Nate Roberts and Bryan Penn-Johnson.

 “We’ve got a lot of length, we’ve got a lot of athleticism and we’ve got a lot of depth,” Hopkins said.
 “Now it’s putting it together.
 Some guys might have different roles.
 There’s a lot of growth there, and so we’re going to have some growing pains, I’m sure.”